bellinux/pframework/configuration.md

 # Configuration File (`config.js`)

-The `config.js` file is essential for defining the structure of a multi-device interactive application built with Protobject Framework.
+The `config.js` file is essential for defining the structure of distributed interactive application built with Protobject Framework.
 This file specifies the connected devices (or application pages), their roles, and debugging preferences.

 ## Defining Connected Devices